dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

         tabs.append(dlt.resource(data, name=tab_name))
     return tabs
 ```
-`dlt.source` decorator makes all arguments in `google_sheets` function signature configurable.
+The `dlt.source` decorator makes all arguments in the `google_sheets` function signature configurable.
 `dlt.secrets.value` and `dlt.config.value` are special argument defaults that tell `dlt` that this
 argument is required and must be passed explicitly or must exist in the configuration.
-Additionally
+Additionally,
 `dlt.secrets.value` tells `dlt` that an argument is a secret.

 In the example above: